Support breakthrough research on Meniere’s Disease

-World leading Meniere’s disease researcher Professor Jose Antonio Lopez Escamez has recently relocated from Spain to the Kolling Institute.
+World-leading Meniere’s disease researcher Professor Jose Antonio López Escámez has recently relocated from Spain to the Kolling Institute, where he is launching an exciting new research programme aimed at developing breakthroughs in understanding this complex condition.

 What is Meniere’s disease?